This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 I’ve had pumpkin butter for as long as I can remember.
 When I was a child, my great-grandmother made it especially for me during the fall.
 Since my birthday is in October, I associated it with celebration.

-Not only do I enjoy pumpkin butter on toast, it’s delicious mixed into hot cereals.
+Not only do I enjoy pumpkin butter on toast first thing in the morning, it’s delicious mixed into hot cereals.
 Every time I taste it, it’s like an explosion of deliciousness, great memories, and comfort.

 Pumpkin Butter Uses

 There are so many different things you can do with pumpkin butter besides put it on toast.
 Here are some ways you can enjoy this delicious treat:

 - Spread it on pancakes or waffles for a delightfully different taste sensation.